AntoineHeu/Tips-and-tricks-for-the-geostatistician/README.md

 The final script writes down the clusters assignation for the incomplete dataset.
 Jupyter Notebooks is used to ease the lecture of the script

+- S-GeMS_create_point-grid

+This piece of code generates a point-grid as a csv file.
+It takes into account a site limit as a polygon; its coordinates need to be given clockwise as it uses shapely library in python.